 - You should not take aspirin, ibuprofen or anti-inflammatories from 3 days before.
-And not drink alcohol from the night before your procedure.
-No coffee or exercise stimulants with caffeine (like BioPlus) on the morning of your procedure.
+Do not drink alcohol from the night before your procedure.
+No coffee, or exercise stimulants with caffeine (like BioPlus) on the morning of your procedure.

 - Retin A and Retinols should be stopped 7 days before, and should not be used for 3 weeks after procedures.
 Using these too soon can cause the pigment to fade.

 - You should stop taking all vitamin supplements at least 3 days before, and very important to stop taking any Omega 3 supplements, Vitamin E supplements 7 days before, as these thin the blood and can result in excessive bruising and pigment migration.